Optimal Smoothed Analysis of the Simplex Method: Introduction

 The main hurdle of a smoothed analysis of the shadow vertex simplex method is to find techniques allowing for an efficient translation of progress measure on the polyhedron $P$ induced by the LP into progress measure on its $2$-dimensional shadow polygon $Q$.
 In the following we will outline our new strategy for constructing a progress measure which we will refer to as ``separation'' and illustrate how this form of separation enables us to derive our new upper bounds.

-Our main algorithmic improvement is that we avoid that the shadow plane is likely to be aligned with the smoothed polyhedron $P$ which has been addressed to ever since the very first smoothed analysis of the shadow vertex simplex method due to Spielman and Teng \cite{ST04} and which was a main drawback in previous smoothed analyses.
+Our main algorithmic improvement is that we avoid that the shadow plane is likely to be aligned with the smoothed polyhedron $P$.
+Handling this issue was a main challenge in smoothed analysis of the simplex method ever since Spielman and Teng's first smoothed analysis of the simplex method \cite{ST04}.
 We propose an analysis that is based on a semi-random shadow plane which we will explain first.

-Whereas previous \cite{ST04, ds05, ver09, DH18, hlz} smoothed analyses of the shadow vertex simplex method analyzed the geometry of the polar polygon $Q \cap W$, where $W$ denotes the shadow plane, the tractability of our argument simplifies as we remain in primal space and analyze the geometry of the primal shadow polygon.
-In contrast to the previous approach where the number of edges in the polar polygon $Q \cap W$ was counted, we can omit the angular parametrization and further do not need to compare angular distances with Euclidean distances.
-Furthermore, our approach offers a clear way to incorporate the semi-random shadow plane into our argument.
+Whereas previous \cite{ST04, ds05, ver09, DH18, hlz} smoothed analyses of the shadow vertex simplex method analyzed the geometry of the polar polygon $Q \cap W$, where $W$ denotes the shadow plane, we remain in primal space and analyze the geometry of the primal shadow polygon.